Southwest Personal Card Reviews

 ToP Thoughts

-Remember that if you are chasing the Companion Pass it is usually best to wait until the end of the year to grab these cards.
+Normally, if you are chasing the Companion Pass it is usually best to wait until the end of the year to grab these cards.
 Then earning the welcome offer in the following year.
 That maximizes the time you get to use your Companion Pass.
+Although, with all of these recent changes to the Southwest program we are not sure what the future holds for the Companion Pass.

 What do you think of the Southwest personal cards?
 How do these cards fit within your Companion Pass strategy?
 Come join the discussion in our Facebook group!